prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart.md

 Currently, the store affixes a price tag sticker on each grocery item in stock and uses a calculator at the checkout counter to add up the product prices and calculate tax and total amount due.

 Instead, the store owner describes a desired checkout process which involves a checkout clerk scanning each product's barcode to automatically look up product prices, perform tax and total calculations, and print a customer receipt.

+## Learning Objectives

+  1. Create a tool to facilitate and streamline a business process.
+  2. Gain familiarity with processing and validating user inputs in Python.
+  3. Reinforce introductory Python programming concepts such as datatypes, functions, variables, and loops.

 ## Requirements